muratk5n/thirdwave/en/README.md

 ---

 Fine docu, *The Campaign Against the Climate*.
 Saw it on Al Jazeera.
-Shows how climate change skeptics worked their black magic.
+Shows how climate change skeptics worked their magic.

 ---